Wikiwix

-Wikiwix is a search engine that performs searches on Wikipedia articles, with a related archiving service.
+Wikiwix is a web-based search engine that indexes and searches Wikipedia articles.
+It also provides a related archiving service that preserves snapshots of referenced web pages.

 Description

 Wikiwix is not a wiki, as the name might suggest, but is a multilingual internet search engine operating independently of the Wikimedia Foundation.
 However, its search results are provided solely from the Wikipedia database.
 It also provides an archiving service which sees extensive use in the French Wikipedia.

 The search engine is developed by a French company, Linterweb, which also provided sponsorship towards publishing Wikipedia 0.5 on DVD in 2007.

 Functionality

 The search engine allows searching for texts, images and geographical names on maps (called "atlas") in 13 languages (Arabic, Danish, English, Finnish, French, German, Interlingua, Italian, Norwegian, Polish, Portuguese, Spanish, and Swedish).